-2.1.0.
+2.1.
 Pricing

 Every multinational business entity is set up with the primary objective of making profits and several considerations underlying their profit motive come to bear in determining the pricing of their goods between associated parties.
-A business, whether small or big, simple or complex, private or public is created to provide competitive prices.
+A business whether small or big, simple or complex, private or public is created to provide competitive prices.
 Most Nigerian small business owners lack the knowledge and skills of basic marketing ingredients, such as marketing research, market segmentation and market planning and control, which thereafter leads to poor quality products, unawareness of competition, poor distribution, and poor pricing methods.
 The poor pricing methods thereafter lead to poor product pricing, which will eventually affect sales (demand) and finally the profit of the business.
 In a developing country like Nigeria, with low income and high level of poverty, a company that wants to succeed should offer its product at the price the consumers can bear.
 But often, small manufacturers set prices of their products arbitrarily without regard to consumer characteristics in the environment (Ayozie 2008:10-12).

-2.1.1.
+2.2.
 Basic Concepts in SMEs

 There is no universally accepted definition of Small and Medium Enterprises, as a term, many scholars and researchers have defined the term Small and Medium Enterprises from different angles and perspective.
 The definitions even change with time depending on the level of development of the country (Akinbinu 2003:8).
-The Central Bank of Nigeria (CBN) defines a small scale enterprise as an enterprise whose total cost, excluding cost of land but including working capital, is above N1.0 million but does not exceed N10.0 million (Aregbeyen 1999:7; CBN:1996:7).
-The Small and Medium Industries and Equity Investment Scheme (SMIEIS) defines Small and Medium Enterprise (SME) as any enterprise with a maximum asset base of N200 million excluding land and working capital and with the number of staff employed not less than 10 or more than 300.
-Small and Medium Enterprises (SME) have been defined along a broad range of size and type.
-In terms of size, measures used to classify SMEs include employment, assets and revenue.
-Below is a summary of the various definitions from different organizations and on different basis of classification (Tables 1 and 2).
+The Central Bank of Nigeria (CBN) defines a small scale enterprise as an enterprise whose total cost, excluding cost of land but including working capital, is above \$\frac{N}{1}.0\$ million but does not exceed \$\frac{N}{1}0.0\$ million (Aregbeyen 1999:7; CBN:1996:7).